raihahahan/portfolio/content/posts/MakeMySheet-Design-Doc.md

 RabbitMQ offers built-in message acknowledgment, ensuring that messages are only removed from the queue once they are successfully processed.
 This guarantees that messages persist even in the event of a server failure.
 Additionally, queues can be set to durable, ensuring that the queue data survives broker restarts.
 In the event of a failure, the messages will still reach their intended destination once the system recovers.

-### Event-Driven Communication: Websockets vs Webhooks
+### Event-Driven Communication: Websockets and Webhooks

 When the ML service completes its process, the frontend clients need to be notified of the result.
 Here’s how we achieve that using Websockets and Webhooks:

-1. Web Frontend (Websockets):
+1. **Web Frontend (Websockets)**:
-2. After submitting a POST request to /api/convert or /api/telegram/convert, the request returns a job ID.
+   1. After submitting a POST request to /api/convert or /api/telegram/convert, the request returns a job ID.
-3. The web frontend connects to the backend via WebSocket, listens for the "messageFromServer" event, and navigates to a loading screen.
+   2. The web frontend connects to the backend via WebSocket, listens for the "messageFromServer" event, and navigates to a loading screen.
-4. Upon receiving a result from RabbitMQ, the backend emits the "messageFromServer" event over the WebSocket, signaling that the job is done.
+   3. Upon receiving a result from RabbitMQ, the backend emits the "messageFromServer" event over the WebSocket, signaling that the job is done.
-5. The WebSocket connection is then closed, and the frontend navigates to the result page.
+   4. The WebSocket connection is then closed, and the frontend navigates to the result page.
-6. Telegram Client (Webhooks):
+2. **Telegram Client (Webhooks)**:
-7. The Telegram bot sends the callback\_url in the request body when calling /api/telegram/convert.
+   1. The Telegram bot sends the callback\_url in the request body when calling /api/telegram/convert.
-8. Once the ML process is complete, the backend receives the result from RabbitMQ and calls the provided callback\_url to notify the Telegram bot.
+   2. Once the ML process is complete, the backend receives the result from RabbitMQ and calls the provided callback\_url to notify the Telegram bot.
-9. The callback URL is an endpoint exposed in the Telegram service, which processes the callback and updates the user on the conversion completion.
+   3. The callback URL is an endpoint exposed in the Telegram service, which processes the callback and updates the user on the conversion completion.

 ### Decoupling